Financing your MBA

 - Class-day meals

-*** Please note that the payment dates, tuition, incidental and ancillary fees are set annually by the University and are subject to change at the Governing Council’s meeting in the spring.
+* All fees are set annually and are subject to change.
+Payment dates, tuition, incidental and ancillary fees are set annually by the University and are subject to change at the Governing Council’s meeting in the spring.